8fold/site-joshbruce.com/content-root/public/experiences/finances/personal-budget/content.md

 <details>
 <summary>Too much cash</summary>

-Barring extenuating circumstances (like owing thousands of dollars), if the balance of savings causes the cash portion of the portfolio to be higher than the maximum established, cash may be immediately spent to buy a single security in the portfolio.
+Barring extenuating circumstances (like owing thousands of dollars), if the balance of savings causes the cash portion of the portfolio to be higher than the maximum established, cash may be immediately spent to buy one or more securities in the portfolio as long as it doesn't cause the portfolio to go out of balance and favoring purchasing a single security within the portfolio.

 </details>